yhao21/ECON498_midterm/documentations/docs_scrapping_module.md

 ### folder_setup
 This function checks existence for folders saving html files.
-If there is no such folder, the problem will create a new one with the name in `folder_name`.
+If there is no such folder, the program will create a new one with the name in `folder_name`.
-Then, assign the absolute path of those folders to `folder_path`.
+Then, it assigns the absolute path of those folders to `folder_path`.

-If folders are not empty, store file names to list, `self.finish_file`.
+If folders are not empty, it saves file names to a list, `self.finish_file`.
 These names are used for checking process later.

 At the end, call function `check_file_existence`.